-- ONE unannounced 45-minute observation (no-conf).
+- ONE 45-minute observation.
 The teacher will be provided with a one-week window.
-This observation should be done in the TIA eligible course. - THREE 15-minute walkthroughs.
+This observation will be done in the TIA eligible course unless there are extenuating circumstances. - Minimum of THREE 15-minute walkthroughs.

 T-TESS Composite Score

 The T-TESS score is an average of the summative scores for the Instruction (D2) and Learning Environment (D3).
 Below is an example of a T-TESS Composite score calculation.